freesewing/markdown/org/blog/announcing-carlton-and-bent/en.md

 img: coat.jpg
 caption: "You too can wear this coat.
 Although you're on your own for the hat.
 At least for now."
 author: joost
-category: core
-blurb: "We're releasing a pattern to recreate the coat worn by Benedict Cumberbatch in Sherlock Holmes, as well as the block it's based on."
 ---
 Good news everybody, we've got your cosplaying needs covered.
 That is, if you are cosplaying as Sherlock Holmes.
 Our newest pattern release, [the Carlton Coat](/patterns/carlton) is exactly what the doctor prescribed if for some weird reason